 - 5.1.
 All topics delivered form part of a carefully planned programme in a weekly Curriculum for Life lesson.
 The Curriculum for Life programme is delivered to all students, in their year groups to ensure age-appropriate content, with all teaching staff part of the delivery team.
 There is progression and continuity from Year 7 onwards. - 5.2.
 Staff who have all received appropriate training delivers all work on Relationships, Sex and Health Education through a series of well-resourced Curriculum for Life lessons and as a specific part of the Science and Humanities curriculum. - 5.3.
-The teaching of the importance of healthy and caring relationship is delivered to all students within a series of pastoral assemblies and during tutoring periods.
+The teaching of the importance of healthy and caring relationship is delivered to all students within a series of pastoral assemblies and during vertical tutoring periods.
 It is also taught as a distinct part of the weekly Curriculum for Life lessons and through the Science and Humanities curriculum in all year groups. - 5.4.
 Teachers will try to build on knowledge students have obtained from Key Stages One and Two in partner primary schools.
-The school will attempt to maintain an up to date knowledge of the Relationships, Sex and Health Education programmes delivered in partner primary schools through close transition links. - 5.5.
-Curriculum for life will be delivered in an additional hour to EAL students with a proficiency level of A or B. These students will still access the main Curriculum for Life programme, but will receive this additional hour to support with understanding of key topics.
-This will be delivered by the EAL coordinator, with support from the Curriculum for Life Lead Teacher.
+The school will attempt to maintain an up to date knowledge of the Relationships, Sex and Health Education programmes delivered in partner primary schools through close transition links.